-A normal daily cortisol rhythm is high morning cortisol – to wake up you and give you energy and drive to tackle your day – followed by low evening cortisol to help you get to sleep.
+A normal daily cortisol rhythm is high morning cortisol – to wake up you and give you energy and drive to tackle your day.
+Then, it’s followed by a gradual decrease in cortisol, ending with low evening cortisol to help you get to sleep.

-What happens at this wired and tired stage is that your body makes too much cortisol in the evening, and not enough cortisol in the morning.
+At this wired and tired stage, your body makes too much cortisol in the evening, and not enough cortisol in the morning.

 Find it hard to get out of bed in the morning, and feel like you’re not having a refreshing sleep?